Bagani, Namibia: History

 The history of Bagani (Mbukushu: "the old place") is closely linked with the history of the Mbukushu people, the easternmost of the five kingdoms of the Kavango people.
-Successor of king Mayavero I. became fumu Mbambo.
-Bagani was founded in 1820 and 1880.

-Since independence of Namibia in 1990 and in particularly since an ongoing decentralisation policy, Bagani has gained some investments.

 Economy and infrastructure

 Compared to many other villages in Namibia, Bagani is still underdeveloped.
-It suffered from a bad infrastructure and the political unrest in neighboring Angola.
-Until then, the economy of Bagani was characterized by small farmers with only few general services.
+It suffered from bad infrastructure and the political unrest in the neighboring, country ,Angola.
+Until recent years, the economy of Bagani was characterized by small farmers with only a few general services.
+Since the independence of Namibia in 1990 and particularly since an ongoing decentralisation policy, Bagani has gained some investments.